Earnie Shavers

 Earnie Dee Shaver (August 31, 1944 – September 1, 2022), best known as Earnie Shavers, was an American professional boxer who competed between 1969 and 1995.
 A two-time world heavyweight championship challenger, he is most famous as one of the hardest punchers in heavyweight boxing history.
-He scored 70 knockout wins, including 23 in the first round, for a 76.7% overall knockout rate.
+He scored 70 knockout wins, including 23 in the first round, for a 76.9% overall knockout rate.

-Shavers twice unsuccessfully challenged for the heavyweight championship, losing to Muhammad Ali in 1977 by a 15-round unanimous decision and to Larry Holmes in 1979 by a TKO in round 11.
+Shavers twice unsuccessfully challenged for the heavyweight championship, losing to Muhammad Ali in 1977 by a 15-round unanimous decision and to Larry Holmes in 1979 by TKO in round 11.
 He hurt Ali in the second round and knocked down Holmes in the seventh round.
 Shavers defeated former world champions Vicente Rondón, Jimmy Ellis, and Ken Norton, as well as three-time European heavyweight champion Joe Bugner and top heavyweight contender Jimmy Young.

 In 2001, Shavers released an autobiography, Welcome to the Big Time.
 After retiring from boxing, he continued to attend boxing events as a special guest, autograph signer, and motivational speaker.

 Early life

 Earnie Dee Shaver was born on August 31, 1944, in Garland, Alabama.
 He was one of nine children born to Curtis and Willie Belle Shaver, and worked on a cotton farm with his family.
 Shavers credited the strenuous labor on the farm for helping to build his muscular physique and formidable strength.
-While still a boy, his family was forced to flee their home after his father was threatened by the Ku Klux Klan, over money owed for a mule.
+While he was still a boy, his family was forced to flee their home after his father was threatened by the Ku Klux Klan, over money owed for a mule.

 The family moved to Youngstown, Ohio.
 Shavers attended Newton Falls High School, where he excelled in track and football.
 He worked at the nearby General Motors assembly plant in Lordstown.

 Amateur career

-Shavers started boxing at the late age of 22.
+Shavers started boxing at the age of 22.
 Before turning professional, he had a short but notable amateur career, winning the 1969 National AAU heavyweight title.

 In March 1969, National Golden Gloves director Tony Mange said Shavers "carries a hefty punch".
 He had nine straight knockout wins before he was himself knocked out by the 230-pound (104 kg) West German Horst Koschemann.